Governance Summit Program – Friday May 29th, 2026

 (Internal) audit is often perceived as the police checking compliance with rules, but nothing could be further from the truth.
 Modern boards of directors need strategic partners who provide them with relevant insights and information.
 They frequently struggle with blind spots—precisely the kind that (internal) auditors are well positioned to identify and address.

 In our rapidly changing and uncertain world, traditional tools such as forecasting are no longer sufficient to guide strategy and decision-making.
 Today’s forecast is often outdated tomorrow.
 Foresight—and scenario planning in particular—offers an alternative.
-Jeroen Toet explains what scenario planning is (and is not), how it works, and above all how it can be used to make future-proof decisions and develop a shared language about the future within your company.
+Jeroen Toet (Managing consultant at Jester Strategy) explains what scenario planning is (and is not), how it works, and above all how it can be used to make future-proof decisions and develop a shared language about the future within your company.
 Not just theory, but above all practical examples.

 Due to the dominant ownership of a business family, family companies differ from other enterprises.
 In terms of governance, tensions may arise: what are the respective roles and powers of the board of directors and the owners?
 Traditional governance concepts do not always provide clear answers to these questions. |